 - Cruel Twist Ending: Clicking on the bicycle results in it turning out to be shredders, which chop up your pet and stuff them in a tin can.

 - Double-Meaning Title: The game is titled Can Your Pet?, as if asking what your pet can do.
-It's actually asking if you want to can your pet (stuff them in a can).
+It's actually asking if you want to can your pet (kill them and stuff their remains in a can).

 - Downer Ending: The game ends with your pet chick getting killed and stuffed in a can.